simonhmartin/Raso_lark_diversity/README.md

 realSFS $prefix.NRscafs.baq1MQ1Q20GL2.saf.idx -P 30 -maxIter 100 -bootstrap 20 > $prefix.NRscafs.baq1MQ1Q20GL2.BS20.sfs
 done
 ```
-On full genome to see how far out we would ave been with neo-sex chromosomes included
+On full genome to see how far out we would have been with neo-sex chromosomes included

 ```sh
 for prefix in raso26 skyN10 skyWR skyER oriental